Selective Reviews of Bandit Problems in AI via a Statistical View: Stochastic Continuum-Armed Bandits Algorithms

-In SCAB, an agent sequentially selects actions from a continuous action space \( \mathcal{X} \subset \mathbb{R}^d \) as a decision-making problem.
-At each time \( t \), the agent selects an action \( x_t \in \mathcal{X} \) and observes where \( f: \mathcal{X} \rightarrow \mathbb{R} \) is an unknown reward function, and \( \epsilon_t \) represents random noise.
-Sometimes , the objective is to maximize the cumulative reward or minimize regret over time by efficiently exploring and exploiting the action space to learn about \( f \) in Holder and Besov spaces, and reproducing kernel Hilbert ppace (RKHS,\cite{singh2021continuum}).
-The relationship between GPs and their covariance functions is established through the concept of the RKHS.
+In practical scenarios, the~objective function exhibits considerable complexity, necessitating strategies that optimize cumulative rewards or minimize regret over time.
+This is achieved by systematically balancing exploration and exploitation within the action space to acquire information about, which resides in structured function spaces such as Hölder, Besov, or~Reproducing Kernel Hilbert Spaces (RKHS; see~\cite{singh2021continuum}).
+Our analysis centers on RKHS, where the connection between GPs and their associated covariance functions is rigorously formalized through the framework of RKHS~theory.